LesleyLai/mcc/test/README.md

 The test runner is heavily inspired by [turnt](https://pypi.org/project/turnt/).

+The test runner scans all `*.c` files in the base folder (`../test_data` in this case) and its subdirectories, using these files as test cases.

 ### Test Configuration File

-The test driver scans the base folder for subdirectories containing a `test_config.toml` file.
+For each test file, the test driver uses a `test_config.toml` file located in the same directory or the nearest parent directory.
+In other words, the configuration files are applied recursively, with config files in subdirectories overriding those in parent directories.

 The configuration file should follow this format:

 ```toml
 command = "{mcc} {filename} ; {base}"